Join the Team!

 ABC is committed to safeguarding and promoting the welfare of its service users and vulnerable adults and expects all staff and volunteers to share this commitment.

 ABC operates Safeguarding Policies for the purpose of protecting Young People and Vulnerable Adults.
-All staff members are required to undergo Enhanced Disclosure and Barring Service DBS checks.
+All staff members are required to undergo a BASIC or Enhanced Disclosure and Barring Service DBS checks depending on their role in the charity.

 Statement on Equality, Diversity and Inclusion